biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 <img src=img/rstudio-layout-ed.png width="95%">
 </p>

-So, in RStudio, we have a single interface to write code in text files or directly in the console, visualize plots, navigate the files found on our computer, and inspect the data and other objects we work with.
+So, in RStudio, we have a single interface to write code in text files or directly in the console, visualize plots, navigate the files found on our computer, and inspect the data we are working with.

 RStudio has a lot of useful features and during the next few sessions of Code Club, we will introduce some tips and tricks for working with it.